Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Acknowledgements

 This work was funded by the Federal Ministry of Education and Research (BMBF) under grant no. 01IS22094E WEST-AI as well as by Helmholtz Association's project-oriented funding programme (PoF 2, Topic 3).
-Furthermore, the authors gratefully acknowledge computing time on the supercomputers JURECA \citep{JURECA} and JUWELS \citep{kesselheim2021juwels} at Forschungszentrum Jülich, resp. under grants jinm60 and neuroml.
-The authors also extend their gratitude to Sven Krauße for providing thoughtful comments on the manuscript.
+Furthermore, the authors gratefully acknowledge computing time on the supercomputers JURECA \citep{JURECA} at Forschungszentrum Jülich under grant no.\ jinm60.
+The authors also gratefully acknowledge the Gauss Centre for Supercomputing e.V.\ (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS~\citep{JUWELS} at Jülich Supercomputing Centre (JSC).
+The authors also extend their gratitude to Sven Krauße for providing thoughtful comments on the manuscript. {